 Recently, Rauscher announced the results of new studies on the Mozart effect.
 This time, music was given to rats, which were to perform various tasks on memory and intelligence.

 It is reasonable to suggest that rodents would hardly appreciate the beauty of classical music.
-However, just like in the case of experiments with humans, Mozart’s music has greatly improved the ability of animals to perform tasks.
+However, just like in the case of experiments with humans, Mozart’s music has greatly improved the ability of animals to perform cognitive tasks.

-At the same time the scientist not only checked the progress in their task performance but also “looked into” their brains.
+At the same time, the scientist didn’t just check the progress in their task performance but also “looked into” their brains.
 He found out that Mozart’s music had affected the activity of certain genes and the production of several proteins responsible for memory and attention.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.